rfabbri/minus/README.md

 ## MINUS: MInimial problem NUmerical continuation Solver
-This package originated in solving medium-sized  (degree > 100) square problems (ie, exactly-determined, 0-dimensional), notably in computer vision where trifocal minimal problems from points and lines are of importance (as in curve-based structure from motion, where lines are tangents to curves).
+This package originated in solving medium-sized  (eg, degree > 100) square problems (ie, exactly-determined, 0-dimensional), notably in computer vision where trifocal minimal problems from points and lines are of importance (as in curve-based structure from motion, where lines are tangents to curves).